lfe/blog/src/_posts/2015-09-18-2230-mini-interview-robert-virding-on-lisp.md

 which resulted in me having to implement more of BSD on top of VMS than I had planned.
 Maybe I can share those details with you later, they are not really interesting here, for this Lisp discussion.
-As far as I know no-one except me ever used it, but it did wonders for my C and understanding of how OSs work!
+As far as I know no-one except me ever used it, but it did wonders for my C and understanding of how OSes work!

 I did more work with Lisp when I was a member of the [Computer Science Lab](http://web.archive.org/web/20000817053822/http://www.ericsson.se/cslab/admin/jubileumsskrift.html)